Black Lives Matter movement fuels racism debate in small German town | DW | 24.07.2020

 Read more: What's life really like for Black people in Germany?

-Arndt, who is also a researcher in the field of racism, says that the debate over the use of the term "Moor" reminds her of a similar debate a few years ago surrounding the n-word (Neger in German, nigger in English).
+Arndt, who is also a researcher in the field of racism, says that the debate over the use of the term "Moor" reminds her of a similar debate a few years ago surrounding the n-word in Germany.
 "I see parallels and patterns repeating themselves."
 In the earlier debate, she explains, people had also argued that critics of the discriminatory usage were missing the point and that the word in question was not meant to be so demeaning.
-Arndt concludes that it is a discourse where: "No real debate about racism is possible."
+Arndt concludes that it is a discourse where "no real debate about racism is possible."

 Need for debate?